wallarm/product-documentation/include/integrations/test-integration.md

 The integration is tested as follows:

-* Test notifications with the prefix `[Test Message]` are sent to the selected system.
+* Test notifications with the prefix `[Test message]` are sent to the selected system.
 * Test integrations are sent for all events available for the selected system.
 If the integration card includes 3 event types, the system will receive 3 test notifications.

     If the integration card includes the event type **System related**, an appropriate test notification includes details on the newly added user.